 If you happen to suffer a setback, and you’ve prepared yourself accordingly, realize that it’s not your fault, and there’s nothing you could’ve done to change your situation.
 A ruptured Achilles tendon, ACL tear, broken ankle and other serious injuries transcend all the injury prevention groundwork and planning.

 Even “non-serious” situations can put your athletic endeavors on the shelf for a few weeks.
 Consider the simple, harmless sneeze.
 Well, maybe it’s not so harmless, after all.
 More than a few Major League Baseball players have landed on the disabled list due to sneezing – Padres pitcher Mat Latos in 2010, and Blue Jays outfielder Kevin Pillar in 2015.

 Moral of the story: even the world’s best athletes aren’t immune to the injury bug, both on and off the field!

-UCE offers sports physicals at all of our walk-in healthcare clinics.
+Banner Urgent Care offers sports physicals at all of our walk-in healthcare clinics.
 Our medical professionals work with many Arizona sports leagues, associations and other organizations to ensure every athlete is physically fit enough to play to their peak capacity.
 Also called a pre-participation exam (PPE), our physical examination includes vital sign assessment, previous injury analysis, flexibility tests and much more.

 Best of all, our sports physicals are just $25 at all of our urgent care facilities.
 No appointment needed – just walk right in and we’ll take care of you!
-Urgent Care Extra is proud to partner with athletes all across the state, and our sports physical examinations are second to none.
+Banner Urgent Care is proud to partner with athletes all across the state, and our sports physical examinations are second to none.
 For more information about our exams, or for any other questions, please call our medical team at (480) 988-9108.